Hand-And-Paw/express-routing/README.md

 # express-routing

-Possible routing fro the project.
+Possible routing for the project.

+to work in local envuronment:
+* git clone
+* npm install
+* npm start